yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 {{< note title="Note" >}}

 Amazon S3 Sink supports a single table at a time.
 Specifically `cdcsdk.source.table.include.list` should contain only one table at a time.
-If multiple tables need to be exported to Amazon S3, multiple CDCSDK servers that read from the same CDC Stream ID but write to different S3 locations should be setup.
+If multiple tables need to be exported to Amazon S3, set up multiple CDCSDK servers that read from the same CDC Stream ID but write to different S3 locations.

 {{< /note >}}